-- A grade point average (GPA) equivalent to a 7 out of 10 in the Dutch education system, which is considered to be above average; - d.
+- c.
+A grade point average (GPA) equivalent to a 7 out of 10 in the Dutch education system, which is considered to be above average; - d.
 A GMAT score of at least 600.
 Only students with a bachelor's degree from RSM, another Erasmus University Rotterdam (EUR) programme or one of the Dutch "sister programmes" are exempted from submitting a GMAT score; - e.
-Candidates must be fluent in three languages, one of which should be English.
+Candidates must have proven minimum proficiency in three languages, one of which should be English.
 The second language: all applicants must provide the admissions office with proof of proficiency in a CEMS language (Arabic, Bengali, Cantonese, Czech, Danish, Dutch/Afrikaans, Farsi/Tajik, Finnish, French, German, Greek, Hebrew, Hindi/Urdu, Hungarian, Indonesian/Malay, Irish, Italian, Japanese, Korean, Mandarin, Polish, Portuguese, Romanian, Russian, Serbo-Croat (Bosnian, Croatian, Serbian, Montenegrin), Spanish, Swedish, Tagalog, Tamil, Thai, Turkish, Vietnamese) at B1 level in the Common European Framework.
-The third foreign language can be any language and applicants must - at B1 level in the Common European Framework.
 The third foreign language can be any language and applicants must provide proof of proficiency at A2 level.
 Certain combinations of similar languages will not be allowed (e.g. Danish/Swedish/Norwegian). - f.
 Motivation letter.